-This week’s BEACON Researchers at Work blog post is by MSU graduate student Patric Vaelli.
+This week’s BEACON Researchers at Work blog post is by University of Washington graduate student Shawn Luttrell.

-For more information about Patric’s work, you can contact him at pvaelli at gmail dot com.
+For more information about Shawn’s work, you can contact her at shawnluttrell at gmail dot com.